 Flixtrain is the sister company of Flixbus.
 It does not simply resell train seats, it actually runs a small network of its own trains, for now limited to some cities in Germany.
 It promises trains running fully on renewable energy.

+European bus travel.
+Bus travel has upgraded a lot in Europe in recent years.
+You can now expect onboard toilets, good seats, wifi and power sockets, and bus service to most medium-sized cities.
 The landscape of bus travel is even more fragmented than that of rail travel.
 Some operators are micro companies that only offer one or two long-distance lines.

 BlaBlaBus is a new coach service set up by ridesharing platform BlaBlaCar.
 Provides bus connections within Europe.